scharlau/shopping_django_with_behave/README.md

 3. Create a 'driver' folder to hold the browser driver files, which you intend to use such as Chrome.
 4. Inside 'features' should also be an environment.py file.
 We'll add to this shortly.

 We now have the basics for using behave, and can start filling in the details.
 We'll start with the product.feature file.
-Add this code, which you'll see uses the given, when, then syntax:
+Add this code, which you'll see uses the given, when, then syntax of the BDD approach:

         Feature: checking products